 Neymar leaves this World Cup at one of the lowest points of his career.
 Though he played well despite clearly lacking for form and fitness after his lengthy injury layoff, he wasn’t anywhere near as dominant or as clinical as he was in his injury-hit 2014 campaign, and two goals is a disappointing return not just because he scored four last time, but because the quality of the goals he scored last time was so much higher.
 The blow he took to his reputation might be more serious; his penchant for exaggerating contact on the pitch finally caught up to him and made him a laughingstock, and continued Brazil’s sad recent transformation from the neutrals’ favorite to the team everyone loves to hate.
 He’ll come back to PSG (since I doubt Real Madrid will be able to produce a sum sufficient to convince Nasser Al-Khelaifi to sell) with a dark cloud over him, and still with nothing to show for last summer’s move away from Barcelona, by which he’d aimed to finally establish himself as the world’s best player.
 We’ve seen him underperform and lash out when under this sort of bad press before, and I wouldn’t be surprised if we’re about to see a relapse.

 Once again, I have a theory as to why.
 While Neymar’s current struggles are partly personal—particularly due to the pressure he invited by becoming the world’s most expensive player—he’s also been playing more explicitly as a left winger under Tite than he had under Dunga or Scolari.
-Those of us who formed the Neymar Centralization Society here on the blog have long remarked that he’s far more easy to contain when he can be forced against the touchline, and far too often—particularly over the last year—Tite’s setup has placed him right on the touchline, such that (as Switzerland and Belgium demonstrated at the World Cup) placing a player in front of him and another to his right forces him to dribble or pass the ball towards his own goal.
-(Not to mention, this is exactly the space where Marcelo usually works, which means two of our most technical players end up trying to work the same very narrow strip of the pitch rather than trying to play inside.)
+Those of us who formed the Neymar Centralization Society here on the blog have long remarked that he’s far more easy to contain when forcedd against the touchline, and far too often—particularly over the last year—Tite’s setup has placed him right on the touchline, such that (as Switzerland and Belgium demonstrated at the World Cup) placing a player in front of him and another to his right forces him to play the ball backwards and away from danger.
+(This is also the space where Marcelo usually works, which means, as I touched on earlier, that two of our most technical players end up trying to work the same very narrow strip of the pitch rather than trying to play inside.)
 He’s almost always played as a definitively left-sided player for Brazil (one of these days I will devote the proper time to analyzing Mano Menezes’ abandoned-too-soon attempt to play him through the center), but look at the goals he’s scored for Brazil—he creates the space for so many of them by moving into the left channel before he receives the ball, rather than starting on the left wing and beating the fullback off the dribble.
 He’s one of the best in the world at making the outside-to-in, or even just straight-up vertical, runs to get into that sort of goalscoring position, and his tremendous acceleration means that if he gets the drop on his marker, he can often run cleanly onto any ball sent his way, but none of the goals he’s scored under Tite have come this way.
-Even when he scored them from an inside-left position, he outran the fullback to his outside (as against Argentina and Uruguay) or dribbled past him (as against Croatia).
+Even when he scored them from an inside-left position, he outran the opposing fullback on his outside (as against Argentina and Uruguay) or dribbled past him (as against Croatia).
 At the World Cup, on the rare occasions when a through ball had a chance to launch him past the defense, he was usually positioned too wide to have any real chance at goal.

 Someone on the blog reported a rumor that Tite tried a setup in training during the World Cup with Neymar as a false 9.
 I’ve found no evidence that this actually happened, and, in practice, it might be a step too far; he didn’t find the net when Dunga used him as a false 9 late in his tenure.
 Tite has a better chance of making it work, though, and anything which hints at Neymar getting a more central role is good for the Neymar Centralization Society.